User-created Elasticsearch data source

 Database endpoint and Port

-The IP address or domain name of your Elasticsearch database.
+The IP address or domain name of the Elasticsearch database.

 Username and Password